 - It uses a Christian worldview throughout.
-For many Christians, this is a big plus, especially as children will be studying it for years.
-Atheists, on the other hand, or people of other faiths will find this frustrating.
+This is a big plus for many Christians, especially as children study it for years.
+On the other hand, atheists or people of other faiths will find this frustrating.

 - Parents don’t need to plan either, as it’s all done for them.
-Children are prompted to take screenshots of the work they’re doing at certain points so they can have a saved portfolio of what children have learned.
+Children are prompted to take screenshots of their work at specific points to have a saved portfolio of completed work.

 - You’ll be using real books that use classic literature – a hallmark of a Charlotte Mason education.

 - One mother felt the lessons were disjointed, and you had to skip around to many places.
 However, two other mothers said this was a deliberate plan from the curriculum creator.
 They liked skipping around as this linked lessons together from different subjects together.
 (This is may also be because Lee is only one woman, and it is difficult for her to compete with curricula like SOS, Abeka, or BJU as she can’t write all the materials herself.
 Hence, she has done an excellent job linking to many other materials.)

 - While some mothers would consider this a positive point, some would say the independence required of students was difficult as their children weren’t always up to (or willing to give) the program the input or attention it needed.
 As children get older, they naturally become more independent learners anyway, so that this point will become moot the older homeschoolers become.